ayman-mezghani/ICRC-Twitter-hate-speech/README.md

 **Note**: The notebooks are made to be run in order in case no data is provided.
 The data folder structure will have to be created from scratch.

 ## Data Collection
-In order to use the data collection module, a `token.json` file needs to be created and placed at root.<br>
+In order to use the data collection module, a `token.json` file needs to be created and placed at root.
+The API credentials can be obtained from the [Twitter API website](https://developer.twitter.com/en/docs/twitter-api).<br>
 The content of the file is to be structured as follows:
 ```
 {